 Efficient utilization of limited resources: Scale of preference also helps individuals to make efficient utilization of available resources

-Optimum allocation of resources: Scale of preference facilities optimum allocation of resources
+Optimum allocation of resources: Scale of preferences facilities optimum allocation of resources

-Maximization of satisfaction: Scales of preference enables economics agents to maximize their satisfaction
+Maximization of satisfaction: Scales of preferences enable economics agents to maximize their satisfaction